Pascal0902/pascals-habit-tracker/README.md

 ## Installing python
 This project requires python 3.10 or higher.
 You can download python from [here](https://www.python.org/downloads/).
 Please follow the instructions on the website to install python on your system.
+This project was developed on Windows 11, and the Readme is written for running on Windows.
+If you're running on a Linux or MAC system, you'll need to use the `python3` command instead of `python` (assuming default python configuration in both cases).

 ## Running the habit tracker
 To start the habit tracker, open a shell in the main directory of this project and run the following command: